Human Resources

 Walking into an office for their interview, a candidate can immediately pick up on stress levels, check out the workplace layout, or observe how the team communicates with each other.
 For some candidates, this could be enough to convince them this is the best place for them.

-Whether it’s a confident handshake, how they dress, or subtle tells in their body language, there are many kinds of non-verbal cues that can give you insights into a person’s personality.
-These could hint at their confidence or hesitance, or even suggest how honest they’re being.
+Whether it’s a firm handshake, steady eye contact, how they dress, or subtle tells in their body language, there are many kinds of non-verbal cues that can give you insights into a person’s personality.
+These cues can hint at their confidence or hesitance.

-Video interviews come very close but they’re not the same as meeting someone in person – and this is as important for interviewees as it is for interviewers.
+Video interviews come very close.
+But they’re not the same as meeting someone in person.
+In many cases, this is as important for interviewees as it is for interviewers.

 Video conferencing interviews are fantastic for reducing time-to-hire and getting the best candidate for the role.
 They also make organizing interviews easier, and reduce the number of cancellations and delays.